massalabs/massa/docs/rfc_ledger_unif.md

       * speculatively slash roll_price coins from deferred_credits going from the lowest to the highest slot until the full remaining penalty amount is slashed.
 This prevents an attacker from launching a roll sell, then attacking, then being reimbursed.
 * speculatively credit coins from all deferred credits targeting the end of slot S
 * if S was the last slot of cycle C:
-  * if the speculative production stats of an address are not satisfactory:
+  * if the speculative production stats of an address are not satisfactory (> 70% miss):
     * speculatively remove all rolls of the address in new_pos_changes
-    * schedule a (partial ?) coin reimbursement for the end of the last slot of cycle C + 3
+    * schedule a full coin reimbursement for the end of the last slot of cycle C + 3

  When a speculatively executed slot S finalizes (SCE finality), apply the PoSChanges from its ExecutionResult to the PoS final state.